-Annual Improvements to IFRS Standards 2018-2020 (Effective for annual periods beginning on or after 01 January 2022)
+Annual Improvements to IFRS Standards 2018-2020

 The following improvements were finalised in May 2020:

 • IFRS 9 Financial Instruments - clarifies which fees should be included in the 10% test for derecognition of financial liabilities.

 IFRS 1 First-time Adoption of International Financial Reporting Standards - allows entities that have measured their assets and liabilities at carrying amounts recorded in their parent's books to also measure any cumulative translation differences using the amounts reported by the parent.
 This amendment will also apply to associates and joint ventures that have taken the same IFRS 1 exemption.